Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Introduction

 Whereas in low redshift AGN super-Eddington accretion episodes are rare, the conditions for super-Eddington accretion were favorable at higher redshifts \citep{aird_superEdd_2018}.
 The gas content of early galaxies correlates with the accretion rate of the SMBH, implying that a BH will accrete above the Eddington rate given sufficient gas supply \citep{2018PASJ...70L...2I}.
 Furthermore, there is no theoretical evidence that super-Eddington accretion is not possible \citep{2004cbhg.sympE..60S,2012ApJS..201....9F,2014MNRAS.439..503S,2019ApJ...880...67J}.

 Quasars at up to $z \approx 7$ have been found to have BH masses of $10^9 \msun$ \citep{2011Natur.474..616M, 2021ApJ...923..262Y}.
 To grow to such a large mass at that redshift from a reasonable BH seed, a BH would need to spend at least some time accreting at or above the Eddington rate \citep{2005ApJ...633..624V, 2015ApJ...804..148V, 2017MNRAS.464.1102B}.
-In fact, super-Eddington accretion episodes may be the most reasonable way to achieve $10^9 \msun$ SMBHs by $z \approx 7$, as maintaining accretion rates at or below the Eddington rate at the highest redshifts might require tuned conditions \citep{Yoo2004}.
+In fact, super-Eddington accretion episodes may be the most reasonable way to achieve $10^9 \msun$ SMBHs by $z \approx 7$, as maintaining accretion rates at or below the Eddington rate at the highest redshifts might require tuned conditions, although models that grow $M_{\rm BH}=10^9M_\odot$ SMBHs by $z=9$ through mergers of $10^4$ stellar-mass BHs, which formed at $z\sim20$ and had accreting most of their life at an Eddington rate since their formation, have been constructed \citep{Yoo2004}.
+More recently, James Webb Space Telescope has revealed SMBHs already at redshift $z=10.1$ \citep{2023arXiv230515458B}, challenging the models of SMBH formation and growth \citep{2023ApJ...955L..24G}, and suggesting either the existence of massive BH seeds or highly super-Eddington accretion at such high redshifts.

 For a given luminosity, the lower the BH mass, the less gas reservoir is needed to achieve the Eddington rate.
 It follows that high accretion rates will more likely be found in galaxies hosting low-mass SMBHs.
 Cosmological simulations from \cite{2017MNRAS.472L.109A} showed that underweight BHs (those that lie below the $M_{\rm BH} - M_{\rm bulge}$ relation) go through super-Eddington accretion episodes until the bulge reaches a critical mass, and the accretion rate then levels off and the BHs join the correlation.
 The short timescales involved with these episodes make them difficult to be observed.
-Similarly, the tightly-correlated $M-\sigma$ relation may not represent all local AGN BH masses, but is instead an upper bound on BH mass and represents those that are fed at up to the Eddington rate \citep{King2010}.
-If that is the case, BHs that lie below the $M-\sigma$ relation transiently accrete at super-Eddington rates and are likely not observable.
+Similarly, the tightly-correlated $M-\sigma$ relation may not represent all local AGN BH masses, but is instead an upper bound on BH mass and represents BHs accreting at or below the Eddington rate \citep{King2010}.
+If that is the case, BHs that lie below the $M-\sigma$ relation transiently accrete at super-Eddington rates: such outbursts may last a rather short time and thus are difficult to catch in the act.
+Even if we were to catch one of these BHs feasting on gas at a super-Eddington rate, the observed luminosity would be likely limited to just a few Eddington luminosities due to the low radiative efficiency of super-critical accretion \citep{1988ApJ...332..646A}.